Darkskymoon/C-CS3330-FinalProject/README.md

 Designed the MainController and many of the views such as the MainMenuView, CreditMenuView, and others.
 Additionally, implemented the weapon code which would utilize a strategy design pattern with the entities.
 Also set up combat to actually attack the opponent.
 Helped with a little bit of everything on the project.
 Additionally wrote a lot of tests for the main controller and views.
 - Ando:
 --------------------------------
-Audio design, previous battles, TODO
+Designed an audio player that wraps the Clip and AudioSystem library to play music or sounds and stop them on demand.
+Designed  GameInfoView and PreviousBattlesView along with the logic to queue a previous battle bot not overwrite the character save.
+Randomizing enemy weapons.
+Additionally helped a little with the win screen and pick up weapon logic.
 - John:
 --------------------------------
 Create custom character, create custom weapon, win screen, lose screen, TODO

 # Audio Attributions
-Anime Fight Music Loop #1 by Sirkoto51 -- https://freesound.org/s/414214/ -- License: Attribution 4.0
+- Battle Music: Anime Fight Music Loop #1 by Sirkoto51 -- https://freesound.org/s/414214/ -- License: Attribution 4.0

+- Main Game Music: BAS-23022014 - Game Loop 2.mp3 by B_Lamerichs -- https://freesound.org/s/220325/ -- License: Creative Commons 0

+- Character Menu Sound: Smixkit-medieval-show-fanfare-announcement-226  -- https://mixkit.co/free-sound-effects/game/?page=2